openedx/edx-documentation/en_us/shared/course_components/create_problem.rst

 the LMS, the problem weight appears near the problem's display name.

 .. image:: ../../../shared/images/DropdownProblemWeight.png
- :alt: A example problem that contains three questions, with the possible
+ :alt: An example problem that contains three questions, with the possible
        number of points, 3, shown near the display name.
  :width: 400